-Dynamic Yield also provides you with tools to enable you to comply with data privacy regulations in your role as data controllers.
-We provide ways to prevent user data collection, remove user data and retrieve user data.
+Dynamic Yield also provides you with tools to enable you to comply with data privacy regulations in your role as a data controller.
+We provide ways to prevent user data collection and remove user data.

 The Dynamic Yield script generates and manages a unique and random ID for each end user who visits your website.
 This script relies on Local Storage and cookies for storing this value on the user's browser.
 The cookie is referred to as DYID and is saved with the key _dyid.